a740g/QB64-PE-Museum/README.md

 I will keep updating this repo with new stuff that I can find and fix to work with QB64.

+Note:

-Note: Some of the "unknown" are placeholders and I will update with the correct information once I find them.
+1. Some of the "unknown" are placeholders and I will update with the correct information once I find them
+2. Some of these are mildly or significantly modified to work with QB64 v2+ and may no longer work with anything else
+3. If you want the original versions, then folllow the links below or search on the internet

 | Name | Description |
 |------|-------------|